AlasooLab/onboarding/resources/nextflow.md

 ## Step 6 - Monitoring progress

-You can exit the screen session by pressing `Ctrl + A + D`.
 To see all of your SLURM jobs that are currently running, use the squeue command:

 ```bash
 squeue -u <username>